 Cerebral palsy is marked by movements that are spastic, a lack of control over muscles, and sometimes the inability to use muscles.

-The disorder is also often determined by slow, abnormal, writhing movements that the child is unable to control.
+The disorder is also often determined by slow, abnormal, writhing movements the child is unable to control.
 In addition, muscle tone varies between stiff and floppy, which could also lead to the ability to use some muscles over others.
 Intellectual disabilities and/or missing developmental milestones are other signs that your child may have cerebral palsy.

 According to the CDC, some of the clinical signs and symptoms of cerebral palsy include the following: